Continuing Education Activity

 Many of these medications, especially the non-selective ones, are used in critical care and emergency settings.
 They are referred to as vasopressors.
 Side effects depend on the specific agent.
 However, changes in heart rate and blood pressure are the most common side effects.

-Indirect-acting adrenergic drugs increase norepinephrine and epinephrine through various mechanisms.
+Indirect-acting adrenergic drugs increase endogenous concentrations of norepinephrine and epinephrine through various mechanisms.
 Hence, their side effect profiles are similar to those seen with vasopressors.

 Mechanism of Action